caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 - The `System.IDisposable` interface.
 - The boilerplate which should be used to implement it.
-- The `using` keyword.
+- The `using` keyword, when used as a statement or to prefix a local variable declaration.
+This isn't related to `using` directives, discussed earlier.

 The `System.IDisposable` interface itself is relatively straightforward: it contains a single method, which returns `void` and takes no parameters, named `Dispose()`.
 However, choosing to implement this interface should be taken as a convention that has certain implications: that the class has resources which need to be cleaned up, that the `Dispose()` method will do this, and that the method will behave in certain conventional ways.
 In particular, the `Dispose()` method must be written so that it can be called more than once, although the second and subsequent invocations should be no-ops.
-In return, it is perfectly legitimate for other methods to stop functioning once `Dispose()` has been called, and there is a standard type, `System.ObjectDisposedException`, which those methods should throw if they are called after `Dispose()`.
-The standard boilerplate for implementing `Dispose()` does properly handle multiple invocations, and also, once resources have been cleared up, registers the object with the garbage collector as one that does not need finalization even though it has a finalizer method.
+In return, it is perfectly legitimate for other methods of the object to stop functioning once `Dispose()` has been called, and there is a standard type, `System.ObjectDisposedException`, which methods can throw if they are called after `Dispose()` has been called on their instance.
+The standard boilerplate for implementing `Dispose()` does properly handle multiple invocations, adds a member field to indicate that an instance has been disposed, and also, once resources have been cleared up, registers the object with the garbage collector as one that does not need finalization even though it has a finalizer method.

 In general, all classes which are responsible for managing fields or properties which are of `IDisposable` types should themselves implement `IDisposable`, so that they can dispose of the fields in question.
 You should also implement `IDisposable` if your class holds references to any sort of external or operating system resource.
 In general, you should find that the .NET API for accessing such resources will do so through `IDisposable` objects, so the two requirements dovetail quite naturally.
+However, there might be cases in which your class holds a reference to a disposable type but doesn't want to dispose it: for example, an open file which might still need to be used.
+Potentially, you might need to have some means to indicate whether the class should dispose of members or not when it is itself disposed.
+For example, the `System.IO.Compression.ZipArchive` class (used to access the contents of ZIP files) always takes a `System.IO.Stream` constructor parameter which contains (or will contain) the underlying raw data of a ZIP archive, and has some constructors with a `bool` parameter to indicate if the underlying stream should be held open when the archive itself is disposed.
+If, say, you are constructing a ZIP archive in memory you can pass a `MemoryStream` to a `ZipArchive` constructor, but must instruct it not to dispose the `MemoryStream` when disposing the `ZipArchive`&mdash;otherwise your in-memory ZIP file will be thrown away before you can do anything with it.

 There are a few slightly different forms of the dispose pattern, depending on whether or not your class accesses unmanaged resources (or external code) directly or not, and whether or not your class is derived from another class which also follows the dispose pattern.
 If your class is not derived from a class that implements the pattern, and it is `IDisposable` because it manages resources which are themselves managed `IDisposable` resources, then the outline of the pattern is as follows:

 - Create a `bool` field to track whether or not the object has been disposed.
-- Create a `protected` `virtual` method with the signature `void Dispose(bool d)` which carries out the disposal work.
+- Create a `protected virtual` method with the signature `void Dispose(bool disposing)` which carries out the disposal work.
-- Implement the `IDisposable` interface by creating a `void Dispose()` method which calls the protected override that actually does the work, and then registers the object with the garbage collector as one which does not require finalization.
+- Implement the `IDisposable` interface by creating a `public void Dispose()` method which calls the protected override that actually does the work, and then registers the object with the garbage collector as one which does not require finalization.

 The boilerplate code for the above looks something like this: